md-data21/sql-challenge/README.md

 # sql-challenge

 ## This is the Read Me file for the SQL project
+You can find the raw data CSVs, my schema code, my query code, and an image of the ERD I created in the Employee SQL folder.

 ### In this project, I am acting as a data engineer for a company.
 My tasks are to:
 ######